1. Why make a disclosure to the IRD?

 17. Do I need legal help to prepare an SOP?

 Yes.
 It is most unwise to try to prepare an SOP on your own.
 Because of the potential impact it has on the way you would be able to argue any subsequent tax challenge, you should be sure that the SOP has been prepared with input from the lawyer who will argue your tax case for you.

 18. How soon should I get a lawyer involved if IRD issues a NOPA?

 The sooner the better.
 Even if your lawyer only supervises the work that you or your accountant do to prepare NOPA or NOR, you will benefit by the input.
 You should definitely involve an experienced tax lawyer when the SOP stage has been reached.

 19. How long do I have to respond to a NOPA?

 Normally two months from the date the NOPA was issued.
 Be careful because this is not a full 2 calendar months.
-The time runs from the date of issue and expires on the day before the date 2 months on.
+The time runs from the date of issue and expires on the day before the date that is 2 months on.
 So a NOPA issued on 20 June must be responded to by 19 August.